-If you worked as a brick or stone mason during the last century and came to struggle with a disease as a result of occupational asbestos exposure, you may be eligible for compensation.
+If you worked as a brick or stone mason during the last century and came to struggle with cancer as a result of occupational asbestos exposure, you may be eligible for compensation.
 To find out whether you qualify for filing a claim with the asbestos trust funds of the companies whose products you handled on the job, we strongly encourage you to contact our law firm and we will thoroughly assess your situation, which is free of charge.

 Brick and stone masons would use multiple asbestos products on a regular basis, which is why today, they are at high risk of developing serious diseases as a consequence of toxic exposure.
 The following are the asbestos products these occupational groups would work with on a daily basis:

-Because they had to disturb some of these products by cutting or sawing, they would release asbestos dust in the air, from where they would subsequently inhale and ingest it.
+Because they had to disturb some of these products by cutting or sawing, they would release asbestos dust into the air, from where they would subsequently inhale and ingest it.
 It is worthy of note that asbestos fibers cannot be eliminated by the human body and their presence in the lungs can lead to severe inflammation and scarring, which may, in turn, give way to terrible diseases such as lung cancer or mesothelioma.

 During the last century, there were numerous companies that manufactured asbestos building products that brick and stone masons would use on a daily basis.
 However, the following are the most notorious, as they had to file for bankruptcy due to the overwhelming number of lawsuits filed against them:

-Regardless of the company that exposed you to asbestos as a brick or stone mason, our legal team will help you recover the financial compensation you are entitled to if you developed a disease as a result of occupational asbestos exposure.
+Regardless of the company that exposed you to asbestos as a brick or stone mason, our legal team will help you recover the financial compensation you are entitled to if you developed cancer as a result of occupational asbestos exposure.
 We will file a claim with the asbestos trust funds of the manufacturers that exposed you to asbestos so that you can benefit from the maximum compensation available for your diagnosis.

-If asbestos fibers are found in your lungs, you become eligible for compensation, which our skilful attorneys will help you recover from all the responsible companies.
 It is important to keep in mind that seeking legal assistance as a victim of asbestos exposure is free of charge unless we recover compensation on your behalf, as we work on a contingency fee basis.